siakaramalegos/sia.codes-eleventy/src/posts/eleventy-and-cloudinary-images.md

 - **`alt`** - description of the image
 - **`width`** - the image width
 - **`height`** - the image height
-- **`loading`** - optionally lazy-load images and iframes (check for support with [caniuse](https://caniuse.com/loading-lazy-attr))
+- **`loading`** - whether to lazy-load images and iframes (check for support with [caniuse](https://caniuse.com/loading-lazy-attr))

 ## `srcset` and `sizes`

-For modern browsers, we can give a set of images and instructions for how wide they will be displayed using `srcset` and `sizes`.
-This allows the browser to make the best decision on which image to load based on the user's screen width and [device pixel ratio (DPR)](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio).
-For example, those nice Retina screens (DPR of 2) need images twice as wide as the slot we're putting them in if we still want them to look good.
+`srcset` and `sizes` give modern browsers a set of images and instructions for how wide they will be displayed.
+The browser will make the best decision on which image to load based on the user's screen width and [device pixel ratio (DPR)](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio).
+For example, those nice Retina screens (DPR of 2) need images twice as wide as the slot we're putting them in if we want them to look good.
 Stated another way, if your CSS says to display an image at 100px wide, we need to supply an image that is 200px wide.

-The `sizes` attribute can be tricky to write correctly by hand.
-My favorite way of getting it (a.k.a, the lazy way) is to first give the image a `srcset`, then run the page through [RespImageLint](https://ausi.github.io/respimagelint/).
-RespImageLint is a nifty bookmarklet that will let you know how far off your images are in their size and will also give us suggestions for the `sizes` attribute:
+The `sizes` attribute can be tricky to write by hand.
+My favorite way (a.k.a, the lazy way) is to first give the image a `srcset`, then run the page through [RespImageLint](https://ausi.github.io/respimagelint/).
+RespImageLint is a nifty bookmarklet that analyzes the images on a webpage.
+It will tell you  how far off your images are in their size, and will also give suggestions for the `sizes` attribute:

 <figure>
   <img src="{% src 'respimagelint_bnumrs.jpg' %}"